getodk/docs/docs/entities-intro.rst

 If this process is working well for you, you don't need to change anything.
 Entities can help you avoid mistakes or save time.
 If you aren't making mistakes and don't feel like supporting your workflow is too time-consuming, do not feel like you need to change anything.
 In particular, if your workflow involves distinct phases, it may be better to analyze and clean baseline data before feeding it into the next phase rather than automatically flowing data with Entities.

-What is the relationship between Entities and choice lists?
+What's the relationship between Entities and choice lists?
 ------------------------------------------------------------

 From a form design perspective, they are nearly identical!
 The only significant difference is that because Entity Lists are defined outside of a form, you need to explicitly attach them to your forms using :ref:`select_*_from_file <select-from-external-dataset>` or :ref:`csv-external <form-datasets-attaching-csv>`.
 Another difference is that there isn't currently support for media or translations to be defined for Entity Lists.
 Other than that, the way that you look up values in choice lists and Entity Lists using ``instance()`` is identical.